Everette Dennis

 Everette E. Dennis (born August 15, 1942) is an American media expert, author, academic administrator and organization executive.

-He is a former Dean and Chief Executive Officer at Northwestern University in Qatar (NU-Q).
+He is a former Dean and chief executive officer at Northwestern University in Qatar.
 Since 2021, he has been professor emeritus in the Medill School at Northwestern University, Evanston, Illinois and since 2011, Felix E. Larkin Distinguished Professor emeritus in Fordham's Graduate School of Business in New York City.